robinweser/react-layout-components/Flexbox.md

-# About
+# Flexbox

 This implementation is based on [Flexy Boxes](http://the-echoplex.net/flexyboxes/) according browser support and vendor prefixes.
 Default values were taken from [Guide to Flexbox  (css-tricks.com)](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-It automatically adds properties for older specs such as `msFlexAlign` if needed.
+It automatically transforms properties to older specs properties such as `msFlexAlign` or `display: -webkit-box` if needed.

 > **Warning**: If you've never used flexbox before please be sure to check both links above to properly understand it.